-Neck is Faculty Director of the Babson Symposia for Entrepreneurship Educators (SEE), she passionately works to improve the pedagogy of entrepreneurship education because new venture creation is the engine of society.
+Neck is Faculty Director of Babson’s Symposia for Entrepreneurship Educators (SEE)—programs designed to further develop faculty from around the world in the art and craft of teaching entrepreneurship and building entrepreneurship programs.
+An award-winning teacher, Neck has been recognized for teaching excellence at Babson for both undergraduate and executive education.
+She has also been recognized by international organizations, the Academy of Management and the United States Association for Small Business & Entrepreneurship, for excellence in pedagogy and course design.
+She passionately works to improve the pedagogy of entrepreneurship education because new venture creation is the economic engine of society.
 Given the integrated and multidisciplinary nature of entrepreneurship, teaching entrepreneurship requires an entrepreneurial approach.
 In her own words:

 I demand that my students think and act entrepreneurially, which requires creative problem-solving, calculated risk-taking, and improvisation.
 From a pedagogical perspective, I have to do the same.
 Teaching entrepreneurship requires continual innovation, fearless experimentation, and structured chaos.
-There is absolutely nothing more fun to teach!
+There is absolutely nothing more fun to teach than entrepreneurship!
 Yet I have a significant responsibility.
-Given the chaotic and nonlinear nature of entrepreneurship I must develop the discovery, thinking, reasoning, and implementation skills of my students so they may lead, manage, and excel in highly uncertain entrepreneurial environments.
+Given the chaotic and nonlinear nature of entrepreneurship I must develop the discovery, thinking, reasoning, and implementation skills of my students so they may lead, manage, and excel in highly uncertain, entrepreneurial environments.
 I want my students to identify and capture the right opportunity at the right time for the right reason.